netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 are designed to be applicable for scheduling information such as event, policy, services or resources based on date and time.

 Examples to illustrate the use of the common groupings are provided in {{usage}}.
-Also, sample modules to exemplify how future module can use the extensibility provisions in "ietf-schedule" are provided in {{sec-ext}}.
+Also, sample modules to exemplify how future modules can use the extensibility provisions in "ietf-schedule" are provided in {{sec-ext}}.

 ## Editorial Note (To be removed by RFC Editor)